Do Go On - 397 - Aviator Charles Kingsford Smith

 Yeah, that was a great one.

-I don't think I have, like, favourites of mine.
+I think I don't think I have, like, favorite.

-There's definitely episodes that I've really enjoyed of yours, Dave.
+of mine.
+There's definitely episodes that I've really enjoyed of yours.
+Dave, not Matt, no, I'm

-I'm thinking more in the researching it probably rather than the telling of it.
+I'm nailing this.
+I'm thinking more in the researching it, probably rather than the telling

 Do you remember that guy?